-Welcome to the website for The Creek - "When a sexual abuse mentor’s career path is upended by a troubled abuse victim, she will have to dive deep into her past to discover whether healing cycles of abuse is truly her calling in life."
+Welcome to the website for The Creek - "When a sexual abuse mentor’s career path is disturbed by a troubled abuse victim, she will have to dive deep into her past to discover whether healing cycles of abuse is truly her calling in life."
 Below you'll find a synopsis, demo tracks, cast requirements, run time, script and score samples, as well as video of a few songs presented at a showcase, and some snippets from when The Creek was selected

 for Festival 56's 2019 "New Works Reading."

 "I applaud Rick for tackling such a complicated subject in "The Creek."
 The music

 is engaging and universal and compliments the text.
 The subtle stylized approach

 through the use of masks creates another layer of creativity.
 This play works!"

 -Margo Hall, Dramaturg, UC Berkeley Dept. of Theater

 Cast: 5 or more actors (3 F and 2 M) split 17 speaking roles - Performance Time: Approximately 118 minutes.